jasonpincin/argosy/README.md

 ### connecting endpoints

-One Argosy endpoint may be connected to another via pipes.
+One Argosy stream may be connected to another by piping them together.

 ```
 var argosy   = require('argosy'),